What is Lean Coffee?

 - and the regularity of the exchange.

-A good moderator, consistent visualization and adherence to the agreed timebox are important for success.
+A good moderator, consistent visualisation and adherence to the agreed timebox are important for success.
 The larger the group, the more difficult it becomes to use the format; a similar problem occurs in walk and talk meetings.
 And it’s probably not a good idea to organise a Lean Coffee stand-up meeting due to the time it takes.